-Steve Shepherd enters his 17th season at the helm of the Bobcats and saw his 2018-19 team capture second place in the A.I.I.
-Conference and qualify for the NAIA DII Men’s Basketball National Championship.
+Steve Shepherd enters his 19th season at the helm of the bobcats and saw his 2019-20 team capture second place in the A.I.I. conference and qualify for the NAIA DII Men’s Basketball National Championship.

-The Bobcats look forward to growing and working together this season to make a charge in the A.I.I. and, hopefully, a return trip to the National Championships.
+The Bobcats look forward to growing and working together this season to make a charge in the A.I.I. and a return trip to the national championships.